- Live Nation

 - RESCHEDULED – An Evening with Cowboy Junkies

 RESCHEDULED – An Evening with Cowboy Junkies

-The originally scheduled April 8 date of this performance was cancelled due to COVID-19, click here to read more.
+The originally scheduled April 9 2020 date of this performance, as well as the first rescheduled date of September 17 2020, have both been cancelled due to COVID-19, click here to read more.

-If you are a ticket holder for the April 8 date, your ticket will be honoured for the September 17th performance.
+If you are a ticket holder for either date, your ticket will be honoured for the November 18, 2021 performance.
 If you are unable to make the new date, click here for donation, exchange and refund options.

 Presented by Live Nation